 Wayne Muskett was born in Gallup, NM, a Navajo Reservation border town of trading posts and tourists–a mosaic of different peoples and cultures.
 Wayne’s jewelry echoes his colorful hometown.
-He creates inlay jewelry set with the bright stones of earth: green malachite, blood-red coral, deep blue lapis and the dusty blue of denim lapis, and, of course, high grade turquoise.
+He creates inlay jewelry set with the bright stones of the earth: green malachite, blood-red coral, deep blue lapis and the dusty blue of denim lapis, and, of course, high-grade turquoise.

 Wayne comes from a family of craftsmen.
 His father creates more traditional pieces, while his brother also makes inlay jewelry.
 His father’s influence is apparent in Wayne’s pendants — bear pendants, their rounded backs like the sacred fetishes honoring the most powerful and wise creature.
 Wayne sometimes inlays these pendants on both sides, a pleasant surprise to the unsuspecting.

 Wayne’s pieces promise to continue delivering unexpected delight to those who appreciate quality craftsmanship.